arxignis/helm-charts/README.md

 ### Releasing Charts

-Charts are automatically released via GitHub Actions when changes are pushed to the `main` branch:
+Charts are automatically released via separate GitHub Actions workflows when changes are pushed to the `main` branch:

-- Changes to `charts/moat/**` trigger the moat chart release workflow
+- **Moat Chart**: Changes to `charts/moat/**` trigger the `release-moat.yaml` workflow
-- Changes to `charts/moat-operator/**` trigger the moat-operator chart release workflow
+- **Moat Controller Chart**: Changes to `charts/moat-controller/**` trigger the `release-moat-controller.yaml` workflow

+Each chart has its own independent release workflow, allowing for separate versioning and release cycles.
 The workflows use [chart-releaser-action](https://github.com/helm/chart-releaser-action) to package and publish charts to the GitHub Pages repository.

 ### Manual Release